telekom-mms/sectpmctl/README.md

 We want to secure Ubuntu >= 22.04 installations with LUKS and TPM2.
 Please read this README carefully before installation.

 We assume a normal installation of Ubuntu Desktop by erasing the disk and using LVM and encryption.
-Don't select to create a recovery key, only the LUKS password.
-An automated Ubuntu Server preseed installation is supported (but currently undocumented) in which the Secure Boot keys are applied in the subiquity phase while the LUKS key is sealed into the TPM in the boot after.
+Don't create a recovery key in the Ubuntu installation, set only the LUKS password.
+An automated Ubuntu Server preseed installation is supported (but currently undocumented) in which the
+Secure Boot keys are applied in the subiquity phase while the LUKS key is sealed into the TPM in the boot after.
 Other Linux distributions can probably be supported in future releases.

 If you are not using the TPM + password option you should supply a BIOS start password.
 Without either a BIOS start password or
 TPM + password, the device would boot up to the login screen and someone could try to read out the memory or find a bug in the login